nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **System**: `PoochPlanner`

-**Use case**: `UC06 - Help Tutorial`
+**Use case**: `UC06 - Help`

 **Actor**: `User`

 **MSS**:

 1. User requests to learn more about the commands.
-2. PoochPlanner displays a tutorial information.
+2. PoochPlanner displays a details relating to this command.

     Use case ends.

 **Extensions**:

 * 1a.
-User requests to learn about an invalid command.
+User requests to learn about a in valid command(a command not offered by PoochPlanner).

    * 1a1.
 PoochPlanner displays the error message.
    * 1a2.
 User re-enters the command and request to learn about a valid command.